cvonfeldt/microsoft-sentinel-investigations/README.md

 I was under the impression that srvfile and src_dc were also subject to ransomware compromise, but when I filtered out the false_positives, as seen above in the refined query's results, it turns out that only the developer workstation was subject to it.

 In the grand scheme of things, this really doesn't change much in terms of the overall logistics of the attack - the C2 beacon(s) were connected to the originally infected workstation (win11a) through DNS/HTTPS channels and data was exfiltrated from the hosts that staged the sensitive files (win11b and it-ws01) - which were sent to win11a - as well as presumably encryption/device info regarding the ransomware on on devws01, and large volumes of that data were sent through the C2 channels to external attacker devices.

+For user eve.hacker on AWS and GCP, who we assume was a decoy to draw attention from real attack, we never necessarily got confirmation that it was a decoy user, but all signs point towards that.
+In terms of MITRE mapping, I did some research on it and found that there is actually no MITRE ATT&CK Framework technique that a decoy attacker would map to.
+I was a bit surprised by this, but I know that the MITRE D3FEND Framework has decoy objects like honeynets, honeyfiles, and even honeyusers/honeyaccounts.
+I almost think of this like a honeyuser but in the opposite direction - one to throw the victim blue team off the attacker's trail, get them to target/focus on the wrong thing, and/or potentially confuse the victim blue team.

 ---